 By some measures, this is the most dangerous stock market of all time.
 Traditional technical and fundamental analysis are seriously limited in this new environment.
 A systematic approach could offer some protection when normalization begins.

-In the not so distance past, and I am referring to pre-QE era, economic, political and geopolitical developments would cause swings in prices, often significant.
+In the not so distant past, and I am referring to pre-QE era, economic, political and geopolitical developments would cause swings in prices, often significant.
 Nowadays, everyone is almost convinced that normal events no longer affect prices and only a black swan can cause a trend reversal.
 This perception has been reinforced in the last 9 years by central bank actions and corporate buybacks.
 The message to investors has been to not worry about any adverse development in the world, such as tensions with Russia, China, trade and currency wars, rise of extremes in Europe, Brexit, etc., because prices will be driven up eventually by insiders and central bankers.

 After the 90s bull market, the stock market became mean-reverting delivering two devastating bear markets with drawdown of about 50%, enough to cause uncle point to majority of non-sophisticated market participants and investors near retirement.
 Another bear market of this magnitude was carefully averted by central bank intervention and corporate buybacks especially during the twin correction of late 2015 – early 2016.
 The predominant perception now is that nothing can cause a bear market except a black swan because central banks and corporations will support prices.